Eden Hazard: 2011–12: Final season in France

-Ahead of the 2011–12 season, Hazard switched to the number 10 shirt.
-In Lille's first competitive match of the season against Marseille in the 2011 Trophée des Champions, Hazard scored the team's second goal, which put Lille up 2–0.
+In Lille's first match of the 2011–12 season against Marseille in the 2011 Trophée des Champions, Hazard scored the team's second goal, which put Lille up 2–0.
 Marseille would later come back to win the match 5–4.
 On 10 September, he scored two goals in a 3–1 away victory against Saint-Étienne.
 Fours days after, Hazard made his UEFA Champions League debut in a 2–2 group stage draw with Russian club CSKA Moscow.

 In Lille's next league match following his Champions League debut, he converted a penalty in a 2–2 draw with Sochaux.
-Three days after, Hazard scored the equalizing goal in a 1–1 draw against Bordeaux.
+Three days after, Hazard scored the equalising goal in a 1–1 draw against Bordeaux.
 After going over two months without scoring a league goal, on 3 December, Hazard came on as a substitute and scored the match-winning goal in a win over Ajaccio converting a penalty—described as an "Antonín Panenka-style chipped penalty".
 Two days later, Hazard was among several players nominated for UEFA's Team of the Year for the 2011 calendar year.
 In Lille's final match before the winter break, Hazard tied his career-high for league goals in a season by scoring the team's third goal in a 4–4 draw with Nice.
 After scoring the goal, Hazard celebrated by paying tribute to Molami Bokoto, a former Lille youth academy player who had died a day prior.
 On 3 March, Hazard scored both goals in a 2–2 draw with Auxerre.